 When do you use "mir" and "mich"?

-To be able to fully understand the difference between these two pronouns, you should first familiarise yourself with cases and pronoun rules.
+To be able to fully understand the difference between these two pronouns, you should first familiarise yourself with the rules on German cases and German pronouns.
 Then you will understand that "mich" is the Accusative form of "ich", whereas "mir" is the Dative pronoun of "ich.
 Let's look at some examples, shall we?

 Another, if not the most common example, of a dative only combination of verb and adjective that uses "mir" is "wie gehts dir?", which you answer with "Mir gehts...".
 Are you feeling better about "mir" and "mich" now?

 On our German language blog, you will find many other posts on topics like the difference between man and Mann in German, and am Morgen vs. morgens, a comparison between the online dictionaries Linguee, dict.leo, dict.cc and Collins, and an article on how to use im, am, and um in German.
 If you find other topics in German grammar very difficult, check out our summary of the most common German grammar rules.

 Find out more about our German lessons on https://www.olesentuition.co.uk